Viral load and infectivity

 Women, with a Thousand Devils, Are More Vulnerable to Everything and Always Neglected

 As women who use crack die three times faster!
-And I have a daughter, yes, a daughter, in the streets, a victim of crack.
-Unfortunately, because of her temper, and I do not even know who she pulled, she wants things her way.
-And it does not
+And I have a daughter, yes, a daughter, on the streets, a victim of crack.
+Unfortunately, because of her temper, and I don't even know who she took after her, she wants things her way.
+And you can't

 Please forgive us!
 It was for a higher good !!!!!